flipper-io/flipper/README.md

-# Introducing the Flipper Toolbox

-**This repository contains the entirety of the software infrastructure needed to take full advantage of Flipper and its hardware components.**

-###### All material found in this repository is strictly private.
-Sharing details about its implementation is punishable by law.

-Copyright © Flipper Engineering 2015-2016 • All Rights Reserved

-# Components of the Toolbox
+# Components of the Flipper Toolbox

-Listed below are the major components of the toolbox and a brief description of how they relate to the Flipper Toolbox as a whole.
+The Flipper Toolbox is a repository of sofware components that enable hardware control of Flipper which can be compiled on a per-application basis.
+For example, the component `FlipperiOS.framework` enables hardware control of Flipper from Apple's iOS compatable devices.

+This document provides a brief overview of the major components of the Flipper Toolbox.
+Specifics pertaining to each component can be found in the README of the respective component's root directory.

+-

-### console
+### Flipper Console

 The Flipper Console is a powerful tool that can be used to access Flipper hardware without first writing or compiling code of any kind.